sberke/ipython-plantuml/README.md

 ## Credit

-Example originally from a [stack overflow](http://stackoverflow.com/questions/20303335/ipython-notebook-plantuml-extension) post and published to githumb to improve accessibility for all.
+Example originally from a [stack overflow](http://stackoverflow.com/questions/20303335/ipython-notebook-plantuml-extension) post and published to github to improve accessibility for all.

+## TODO

+* Add option to render from plantuml.com (example on stackoverflow)
+* option for SVG vs. PNG (example on stackoverflow)